SET

 The command SET MEMORY provides control over how much "physical" memory Ferret can use.
 (In reality the distinction between physical and virtual memory is invisible to Ferret.
 The SET MEMORY command merely dictates how much memory Ferret can attempt to allocate from the operating system.)

 SET MEMORY controls only the size of Ferret's cache memory—memory used to hold intermediate results from computations that are in progress and used to hold the results of past file IO and computations for re-use.
-The default size of the memory cache is 25.6 megawords (equivalently,25.6×4=102.4 megabytes).
-Cache memory size can be set larger or smaller than this figure.
+The default size of the memory Ferret will allocate is 25.6 megawords.
+This memory size can be set larger or smaller than this figure.
+We are allocating double-precision "words" so the same command allows you to load the same amount of data, but will request twice the memory from the operating system, and the default memory cache is 25.6×8= 204.8 megabytes.

 Example: